offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 |   A→SINK |                          |                          |                          | 1.0                      |
 |   B→SINK |                          |                          |                          | 1.0                      |

-The Viterbi graph above with edge weights is as follows.
+The Viterbi graph above with edge probabilities is as follows.

 ```{svgbob}
 * "Weights have been rounded for brevity."